avnet-iotconnect/avnet-iotc-mtb-basic-example/DEVELOPER_GUIDE.md

 for connecting to Avnet's IoTConnect Platform.
 Supported boards are listed in the [README.md](README.md).

-The guide has been tested with the Eclipse option in Project Creator.
+The project has been tested with the Eclipse option in Project Creator an only supports the ARM_GCC (Eclispe default) toolchain.

 For an example with OTA support, you must use the earlier version of this software under the `release-v4.0.0` label, along with ModusToolbox&trade; 3.1.